pkiraly/metadata-qa-api/README.md

         0, 1, 1, 0, 0, 0, 0);
 ```
 * `Map<String, Object> measureAsMap(String record) throws InvalidJsonException`
 Returns a map of objects.
-The key of the map are the
+The keys of the map are the names of the metrics.
 ```Java
 Map.of(
   "completeness:TOTAL", 0.35294117647058826,